 The Hangar at Stanley is a versatile events venue with indoor/outdoor space and mountain views inside the all new Stanley Marketplace.
 Built in 1954, it opened its doors as Stanley Aviation and the hangar's large gate opened onto what used to be a jetway that led directly to runway 26 in the old Stapleton airport.
 Bob Stanley's test planes used to take off and land from this very spot; he was even known to occasionally sneak his plane out along the runway for a private late night flight.
 We are delighted to team-up with The Hangar for our Family & Children's Concerts.
 The Hangar at Stanley is located at 2501 Dallas Street in Aurora.

-This a home coming season for us, we are truly excited to be moving back to our original home at the Aurora Fox Arts Center!
-With an award-winning staff and a mainstage with capacity for 240 patrons in a traditional proscenium theatre, the Fox is a historic landmark located at 9900 East Colfax in the Aurora Cultural Arts District that offers a smaller, more intimate and highly accessible performing space with comfortable seating and unobstructed views.
+Back at our original home, we are truly excited to be in the Aurora Fox Arts Center, the heart of the Aurora Cultural Arts District!
+With an award-winning staff and a mainstage with capacity for 240 patrons in a traditional proscenium theatre, the Fox is a historic landmark located at 9900 East Colfax in the city's cultural arts district, offering a smaller, more intimate and highly accessible performing space with comfortable seating and unobstructed views.
 Built in 1946, the Aurora Fox was completely renovated and reopened in March of 1985.

 For information about the Aurora Fox's performing season visit http://aurorafoxartscenter.org